Key Word(s): Virtual environments, Python packages

 - Create a new

-virtual environment usingconda env create -n env_name -f environment.yml
+condapythonvirtual environment usingconda env create -n env_name -f environment.yml - Activate the virtual environment.

 - Try to run the tests with